 Most of the oils are not solvents, either for metal or for burnt gunpowder carbon gunk.
 Some oil-based products are superb solvents for powder/carbon fouling.
 Some that come to mind are gasoline, kerosene, and high-grade diesel fuel (not the gas station stuff).

 Gasoline is too toxic and volatile, not to mention explosive, for use.
 Kerosene on the other hand, is very flammable, but not explosive.
 Kerosene itself isn’t a bad option as a cleaner.
-That’s why HOPPE’S Bore Cleaner is mostly Kerosene.
-Technically though, Kerosene isn’t used as an oil.
+That’s why HOPPE’S Bore Cleaner has kerosene in it.

-It’s a poor lubricator, because it evaporates within a few minutes.
-That’s Why if you use Hoppe’s Bore cleaner, you also need an oil.
+It’s a poor lubricator by itself because it evaporates within a few minutes.
+That’s Why if you use Hoppe’s Bore Cleaner, you also need an oil.
 CLP products are mostly oils, and will lubricate things well enough to maintain function.
 They just don’t clean things very well. remember, Frog Lube is a CLP.

 If you are using a regular oil to clean your gun, you’re gonna need to do a lot of scrubbing.
 If you have a good bore brush, you can eventually get the barrel clean from carbon using only oil, it may take two hours though. in that case, the oil isn’t doing it, the brush is.
 If you only have patches, you’re screwed.